eventhorizontelescope/kubernetes-examples/eval/README.md

 This allows k8s to scale to thousands of pods.

-## Step 1.
-Setup Google Cloud Storage Bucket and Access
+## Step 0.
+Setting up Google Cloud Storage Bucket and Access

+On ng-eht-cloud, both storage and service accounts are set up for you.
+You may skip this step if you want to work on data on ng-eht-cloud.

 We first setup a Google Cloud Storage Bucket to stage the input and output files: